jpsca/writeadoc/docs/content/markdown.md

 ---
-title: Markdown syntax
+title: Markdown
 ---

 WriteADoc uses common Markdown syntax with some extensions.
-This section is a showcase of all the supported syntax.
+This section showcases all the supported syntax.

 ## Setting the page title, description, etc.

-Each page must have a title, which is used in the navigation sidebar, the search, and in other places.
+Each page must have a title, which is used in the navigation sidebar, search, and other places.
-To set it, at the beginning of each of your pages, add a setion surrounded by `---`, like this:
+To set it, add a section surrounded by `---` at the beginning of each of your pages, like this:

 ```md
 ---